 Eagle Plains - A Project Generator

 Eagle Plains, a project-generator company, makes projects available for option to joint-venture partners.
-While this property is currently optioned and not available, Eagle Plains maintains a portfolio of projects available for option.
-Companies interested in co-operatively exploring any of these projects please contact: Tim Termuende at email@example.com or Mike Labach at firstname.lastname@example.org or call 1 866 Hunt Ore (486 8673)
+While the Slocan Graphite Project is not a property of merit, it is currently available for option to joint-venture partners.
+Companies interested in co-operatively exploring any of these projects please contact: Tim Termuende at firstname.lastname@example.org or Mike Labach at email@example.com or call 1 866 Hunt Ore (486 8673)